LeonardoSanBenitez/Data-Base-in-C/anotations.md

 * k = number of keys of the node

+* The root of the B-tree is always in main memory, so that we never need to perform a disk-read on the root

+* A altura só aumenta quando o root split

 * **minimum degree (t)**

-  * minimum number of childs
+  * minimum number of childs (Internal nodes have at least t childs)
-  * must have at least t -1 keys
+  * min number of keys: t -1
-  * Internal nodes have at  least t childs
   * max number of keys: 2t-1
   * max number of childs (also called *max degree*): 2t